-We’ve all read that novel where at some point you put it down and forget it ever existed until you trip over it one day and then in a state of annoyance donate it to the charity shop.
+We’ve all read a novel where at some point you put it down and forgot it ever existed.
 It failed to grip you, to compel you to go on.
 Often the culprit is a lack of suspense—the glue that binds the reader’s hands to the covers.
-The words of Gene Wilder (quoting Oscar Wilde) sum up the effect suspense has on readers: “The suspense is terrible.
+The words of Gene Wilder in the clip above (quoting Oscar Wilde) sum up the effect suspense has on readers: “The suspense is terrible.
 I hope it will last.”

 “The writer’s duty is to set up something that cries for a resolution and then to act irresponsibly, to dance away from the reader’s problem, dealing with other things, prolonging and exacerbating the reader’s desperate need for a resolution.”

 To create a fantastic situation in which your reader skims lines with wide eyes with a tight grasp on the covers is a wonderful skill.
 Why ruin it by bringing those feelings to an end?